Kingxukai/linux/Documentation/networking/packet_mmap.rst

 sizes by doing its own memory management.
 It is based on blocks where polling works on a per block basis instead of per ring as in TPACKET_V2 and predecessor.

-It is said that TPACKET_V3 brings the following benefits:
+It is said that TPACKET_V3 brings the woke following benefits:

  * ~15% - 20% reduction in CPU-usage
  * ~20% increase in packet capture rate